staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 1. From Assets/_Presenter/Prefabs, nest a "Slideshow" prefab under a "Chapter" prefab in your scene.

 2. Add Image and Video slides under the "Add slides under this" element.
-The order of slides in the hierarchy defines the order the slides will appear when using the Up/Down arrows while the slideshow is visible.
+The order of slides in the hierarchy defines the order the slides will appear when using the Left/Right arrows while the slideshow is visible.

-**To add an image slide:**
+#### To add an image slide:
 1. Import a 16:9 image somewhere into Assets/_Presenter/_Your Project

 2. From Assets/_Presenter/Prefabs, nest a "SlideShow ImageSlide" prefab under the "Add slides under this" element in a "Slideshow" prefab.

 3. Assign the imported image to the "SlideShow ImageSlide" texture field in the inspector.

-**To add a video slide:**
+#### To add a video slide:
-1. Place a 16:9 video in the Assets/StreamingAssets folder.
+1. Place a 16:9 video in the Assets/_Presenter/_Your Project/Video folder.

-2. Open Assets/_Presenter/_Your Project/Video and duplicate the "Mandalorian Video" media reference and rename it.
-Then while having it selected, in the inspector change the Media Reference to be the exact same name of the video file in the streamingAssets folder.

-3. From Assets/_Presenter/Prefabs, nest a "SlideShow VideoSlide" prefab under the "Add slides under this" element in a "Slideshow" prefab.
+2. From Assets/_Presenter/Prefabs, nest a "SlideShow VideoSlide" prefab under the "Add slides under this" element in a "Slideshow" prefab.

-4. In the inspector for the VideoSlide assign the Media Reference you created before under Settings > Source > Media Reference.
+3. In the inspector for the VideoSlide, in the Media Player section click the little folder icon and select Browse and select your imported video.

 ### Add a 360 image